 - All research instruments (questionnaires, surveys, stimulus materials, etc.)

-- Certificate of completed training for responsible treatment of human participants (CITI program).
+- Completion Reports of training for responsible treatment of human participants (CITI program).

 The complete application must be submitted electronically to the Chair of the IRB, Dr. Kimberly Wear.
 Incomplete applications will result in a delay of approval.

 Some research projects using human participants raise no substantial risk to anyone.
 These projects receive limited IRB review, and if approved, are exempted from further oversight.
 Please refer to the Exempt from Review section in the HPU Procedures document (revised January 21, 2019).
 A completed Exemption Checklist will be required with the application.

 Protocols that do not meet the criteria for exempt review (i.e., minimal or greater than minimal risk studies) receive more extensive IRB review.

 Sample consent forms are provided in the Forms section of the website.
 Please use these as a template.
 If you are requesting a Waiver of Informed Consent, please fully complete the relevant sections of the protocol application.
 Please note significant changes as of January 21, 2019.

 When a student is the principal investigator for a study, it is their responsibility to: